rusty-bits/OC-tool/README.md

 to create a debug version...

-edit `config-DEBUG/config.plist` as needed.
+edit `DEBUG/config.plist` as needed.

 `./OpenCore-tool.sh build debug`

-This will create an `EFI-debug` directory with all the required files, this can be copied to an EFI partition and renamed `EFI` if desired
+This will create a `DEBUG/EFI` directory with all the required files, this can be copied to an EFI partition

 ---